bluesky-social/atproto/docs/specs/xrpc.md

-# Federated Remote Procedure Calls (FedRPC)
+# XRPC

-FedRPC is a general purpose server-to-server messaging protocol.
+XRPC is a general purpose server-to-server messaging protocol.
 It was created for the ADX protocol but is a generic communications layer which can be applied to multiple use-cases (and which does not include any ADX-specific semantics).
-The [repository data layer](./repo.md) and social applications operate as layers atop FedRPC.
+The [repository data layer](./repo.md) and social applications operate as layers atop XRPC.

 ```
 ┌─────────────────────┐